- MFA + Arabic (Egyptian) embassy legalisation handled in-house

 Translate the full booklet including the address page and the page containing the applicant.
 Outdated addresses can cause embassy rejection.

-- The Arabic (Egyptian) embassy in Bangkok
+- The Arabic (Egyptian) embassy in Bangkok — that mission's own published attestation rules and document checklist

-- Relevant universities, professional bodies, and court systems in Arabic (Egyptian)-speaking jurisdictions
+- Relevant universities, professional bodies and court systems in Arabic (Egyptian)-speaking jurisdictions

-Pricing for House Registration → Arabic (Egyptian)
+What determines your quote for House Registration → Arabic (Egyptian)

-- Notary Public (Notarial Services Attorney): ฿1,500 – ฿4,000 per document if required by the destination.
+- Notary Public (Notarial Services Attorney): quoted per document, only when the destination requires it.

 Regional considerations for Arabic (Egyptian)